 Before the government’s intervention, as of June 2017, a total of 412 local units had remained without commercial bank service.
-After the instruction, Ministry of Finance (MoF) and NRB allowed the commercial banks to allot the unreached local units amongst themselves; this exercise saw total of 296 local units being taken up by the commercial banks amongst themselves but 116 local units remained unalloted.
+After the instruction, Ministry of Finance (MoF) and Nepal Rastra Bank (NRB) allowed the commercial banks to allot the unreached local units amongst themselves; this exercise saw a total of 296 local units being taken up by the commercial banks amongst themselves, but 116 local units remained unallotted.

 - Human Development Index of the districts

-- Population of the local units
+- The population of the local units

 - Yearly central government funding